Tuna Noodle Casserole Recipe

 I grew up in Kansas, where casserole was king in our house.
 Perfectly placed tater tots or crushed up (on purpose) potato chips served as the finishing touch for such dishes.
 Tuna Noodle Casserole has long been a favorite and always brings back fond memories.

-My Tuna Noodle Casserole recipe is the classic you might know, but it’s easy to adjust.
-As long as you have the key elements: tuna, noodles and mushroom soup, you can go rogue from there.
+My Tuna Noodle Casserole recipe is the classic you might know, but it’s easy to adjust and elevate.
+As long as you have the key elements: tuna, packaged egg noodles, and canned mushroom soup, you can make it your own from there.

 - A budget-friendly meal.
 There are no expensive ingredients needed for this nostalgic recipe.
 That’s why so many of us grew up eating it!

 - Great for feeding groups.
 If you’re entertaining and need to feed a larger group, this casserole can stretch.
-This old fashioned Tuna Noodle Casserole recipe is also easy to make in batches.
+Double the batch and make two casseroles for larger gatherings.

 The History of Tuna Noodle Casserole

 It turns out that version from the early 1940s, made famous in Midwest households like the one I grew up in, was likely inspired by the first-known recipe, published a decade earlier.
 A “Noodles and Tuna Fish en Casserole” (so fancy!) recipe was published in 1930 in Sunset Magazine.
-It is credited to “Mrs. W.F.S.” from Washington State.
+It is credited to “Mrs. W.F.S.” from right here in Washington state.

 Several other versions of the dish were published in magazines and cookbooks, especially on the West Coast, throughout the 1930s and 1940s.
 The more well-known Campbell’s recipe came out a handful of years after the company’s release of Cream of Mushroom Soup in 1934.